iclosem/6300Fall14Team01/6300Fall14Project1/ProjectPlan.md

 - **QA Manager**: The quality assurance manager is responsible for ensuring that the product is well tested, interfaces are well defined and easy to use, and that customer requirements have been met.
-- **Documentation Lead**: The Documentation lead ensures that design documents are consistent throughout and that the implementation is well documented and adheres to a consistent coding style.
+- **Documentation Lead**: The Documentation lead ensures that design documents are consistent throughout and that the implementation is well documented and is responsible for the user manual and help feature implementation.
 - **Developer (Individual Contributor)**:  The developer will adhere to the design vision provided by the development lead
 - **QA Individual Contributor**: QA contributors will implement the testing strategy set by the QA manager.
 - **Pull Request Reviewer**:  These users are responsible for the merging and integration of disparate development branches.